Sophos NDR – Eliminate Network Blind Spots

 Deep Packet Inspection (DPI)

-What you need for Sophos NDR
+What is needed for Sophos NDR

-Try Sophos NDR
+Try out Sophos NDR

 - Intercept X Advanced with XDR